HimanshuHegde/myPortfolio/README.md

 # Himanshu Hegde Portfolio

 Welcome to my portfolio repository!
-This project showcases my work as a Full Stack Developer with expertise in modern web technologies such as React, Next.js, and Node.js.
+This project showcases my work as a Full Stack Developer with expertise in modern web technologies.

 ## Live Demo